Su13n/sadpanda_nharchivist_helper/README.md

 ## Quick Start

+1. Make sure you have sufficient GP on your e-hentai account to download full-size images.
-1. Place the executable next to your nhentai_archivist.exe
+2. Place the executable next to your nhentai_archivist.exe
-2. Execute the program once to add missing variables to your `./config/.env`
+3. Execute the program once to add missing variables to your `./config/.env`
-3. Execute the program again and use the `-u` flag followed by the exhentai URL(s) you want to download separated by spaces
+4. Execute the program again and use the `-u` flag followed by the exhentai URL(s) you want to download separated by spaces

 Galleries will be saved to `./{LIBRARY_PATH}/sadpanda/`.